AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

 * Added logging and structured formatting for output consistency.

 #### Internship
-* Added a toString method to display the internship to text
+* Added a toString method to display the internship details to a structured text format

 Wrote unit tests for AddCommand and FindCommand to ensure code correctness and reliability.